Broadway Theater

 More From Chicago More From Illinois

-Apparently, the friendly helpful party animals of the past still enjoy good times!
+Apparently, the friendly helpful party animals of the past still enjoy good times in the afterlife!

 DESCRIPTION

-The Broadway Theater, formerly the home of the National Pastime Theater, is an 85 seat theater that is located in what would have been the ballroom when this building was The Buena Park Hotel during the 1920s, 30s’ and 40s’.
+The Broadway Theater, formerly the home of the National Pastime Theater, is an 85 seat facility located in what would have been the ballroom when this building was The Buena Park Hotel from the 1920s to the ’40s.

-It has a nice lobby, with washrooms and water fountains, with a terrific heating and cooling system to provide plenty of heat and air conditioning which is so important in a place like Chicago; because of very cold winters and steamy summers.
+It has a nice lobby, with washrooms and water fountains, and a terrific heating and cooling system, which is so important in a place like Chicago because of its very cold winters and steamy summers.

-The Broadway Theater; being one of the two theaters owned by the Gay Pride Center showcases plays and films that deal with gay and GLBT relationships, issues, with the ultimate goal of improving the quality of LGBT theater and film for this generation and those to come.
+Being one of the two theaters owned by the Gay Pride Center, The Broadway Theater showcases plays and films that deal with gay and LGBT issues, with the ultimate goal of improving the quality of LGBT theater and film for this generation and those to come.

-The main tenant for The Broadway is the non-profit; Pride Film and Plays.
-In the Broadway Theater, 4 shows are produced in a year.
+The main tenant for The Broadway is the non-profit group Pride Film and Plays.
+In the Broadway Theater, four shows are produced yearly.
 In this theater Pride Film and Plays also sponsors “a series of community outreach events – film fests, LezFest, cabaret or comedy shows – that generally have one or two performances.”

 HISTORY

 I never stop marveling at the creativeness and ingenuity of the human spirit.
-The period of Prohibition, the banning of alcohol, inspired some innovative moves to foil the nosy authorities and allow people to party, enjoying the banned liquid refreshment.
+The period of Prohibition, with its banning of alcohol, inspired widespread innovative moves among people to foil nosy authorities and allow ordinary citizens everywhere to party, enjoying the banned liquid refreshment.

-This horseshoe-shaped building which hides this ballroom turned speak-easy turned theater, was built in 1929, known as the Buena Park Hotel, probably providing a market for underworld figures who ran a black-market booze business.
-It is thought that its patrons were from the working-class, looking for a place to dance and enjoy themselves, momentarily forgetting life’s woes, while sticking it to officious nanny laws which stomp on personal freedom; the freedom to indulge in the bubbly!
+This horseshoe-shaped building which hides a ballroom turned speakeasy turned theater, was built in 1929.
+Known as the Buena Park Hotel, it probably offered a lucrative market for underworld figures in the black-market booze business.
+Its patrons were from the working-class, looking for a place to dance and enjoy themselves, and momentarily forget life’s woes, all while sticking it to the officious nannies who stomp on personal freedom!

-Imagine a building with regular, run of the mill business storefronts.
-One of these storefronts has a hidden, huge disguised back room created for party festivities featuring, “a marble-floored ballroom, terra cotta moldings, a four-foot marble clock placed over the bar area and even ornate drinking fountains mounted into the walls.”
-Needless to say, many a good time was experienced here, through dancing, drinking and by partying hardy!
+Imagine a building with regular, run-of-the-mill business storefronts.
+One of them has a huge hidden and disguised back room built for party festivities featuring, “a marble-floored ballroom, terra cotta moldings, a four-foot marble clock placed over the bar area and even ornate drinking fountains mounted into the walls.”
+Needless to say, many a good time was had here, through dancing, drinking, and by partying hearty!

 Ten escape routes from the inevitable police raids were also provided, through hidden doors.
-Larry Bryan; (owner of The National Pastime Theater that was in this building for 20 years), explains in an article By Anne Keegan, Tribune Staff Writer, found on the theater’s website: “You could escape into three different storefronts, into the alley, down into the basement and then up the steps into an apartment building.
+Larry Bryan (owner of The National Pastime Theater, which was here for 20 years) explains in an article by Anne Keegan, Tribune Staff Writer: “You could escape into three different storefronts, into the alley, down into the basement and then up the steps into an apartment building.
 And from the balcony, which is now our control booth, you could quietly ease into a hallway and head toward an elevator in the same building as if you’d never been there.”

-After inquiring about any large spaces available for a theater in this area, the proprietor of the sign shop who was moving out, showed Bryan this hidden treasure!!
+After he inquired about large spaces available for a theater in this area, the proprietor of the shop, who was moving out, showed Bryan this hidden treasure!!
 It was love at first sight!
-The storefront area became the lobby, decorated in the “Bohemian style,” and the ballroom was converted into a theater which offered high energy theatrical entertainment for at first 60 patrons; later for Eighty-Five.
+The storefront became the lobby, decorated in the “Bohemian style,” and the ballroom was converted into a theater which offered high energy theatrical entertainment for 60 patrons at first, later for 85.

-The kind of theater provided by this theater company complements the room’s aura of energy, being a perfect match for the type of theater that National Pastime brings to Chicago.
-Their website stated, “We push ourselves to the limit, and our audiences as well.
+The kind of theater provided by the company complements the room’s aura of energy.
+Their website states: “We push ourselves to the limit, and our audiences as well.
 We aspire to bring people into the work, not just into the theater: we want to create terror, awe.
 We want to sell dreams, not just tickets.”

-After twenty years in this small theater, they decided to expand into a larger space and sold this building to a non-profit.
-A Gay Pride Center, who thought it was the perfect space for their films and plays concerning gay and GLBT life.
-Before Covid, they were busy with film festivals and plays and hope to open again soon.
+After twenty years in this small theater, they decided to expand into a larger space and sell the building to a non-profit, the Gay Pride Center, which thought it was the perfect space for their films and plays concerning gay and LGBT life.
+Before Covid, they were busy with film festivals and plays, and hope to open again soon.

 HISTORY OF MANIFESTATIONS

-Earthly places where people had a great time can be candidates for being after-life haunts, rather than go on to the next world.
+Earthly places where people have had a great time can be candidates for afterlife haunts, who would rather stay than go on to the next world.

-Flanders Hotel, NJ (A spirit of a female still enjoys the social events in the ballroom here, and participates in the festiities; feeling free to crash the events).
+Flanders Hotel, NJ (The spirit of a female still enjoys the social events in the ballroom here, and participates in the festivities, feeling free to crash events).

-Goodman/Legrand House and Museum, TX (Former owners still have a great time entertaining their friends and family, and even have invited the curator of the museum to join them!).
+Goodman/Legrand House and Museum, TX (The former owners still have a great time entertaining their friends and family, and have even invited the curator of the museum to join them!).

-The Boadway (formerly The National Pastime Theater, IL (The people who really enjoyed drinking, dancing and the music still may come to encourage and have parties after the theater is closed).
+The Broadway, IL (The spirits of people who really enjoyed drinking, dancing and the music still may come to encourage and have parties after the theater is closed).

 MANIFESTATIONS

 Some haunted dwellings radiate various feelings.
 Franklin Castle in Cleveland radiates an evil aura, even felt from the sidewalk outside!
-Other places like the Mead Hotel in Bannack, Montana give one the feeling of uneasiness, especially on the second floor.
-However, the aura and feeling inside the Broadway Theater; formerly the National Pastime Theater is one which radiates energy, joy, enthusiasm and acceptance, the perfect encouragement for the arts!
+Other places like the Mead Hotel in Bannack, Montana, give one the feeling of uneasiness, especially on the second floor.
+However, the aura and feeling inside the Broadway Theater is one which radiates energy, joy, enthusiasm and acceptance, the perfect encouragement for the arts!

-While most of the activity mentioned below happened during The National Pastime Theater’s stay here, the same occurrences may still happen; caused by the merry crew of spirits who still stay.
+While most of the activity mentioned below happened during The National Pastime Theater’s stay here, similar things may still occur, caused by the merry crew of spirits who still stay.

 Merry Spirits